Frequently Asked Questions

 Camp Naru is a place of learning, accomplished through hands-on activities & shared experiences.
 We are nurturing skills and sharing ideas and information with our campers.
 Our primary purpose, at its heart, is educational: to help campers learn about and better understand themselves and their shared Korean heritage and culture.
 We aim to spark curiosity, interest and appreciation in a wide variety of things relevant to being Korean American in meaningful and memorable ways.
 By sharing these personal experiences with other friends who share a common cultural heritage and identity, the more understanding and pride our campers gain about who they are – raising the ability to thrive as adults.

-If you need financial assistance, please contact firstname.lastname@example.org to learn more.
 Camp Naru seeks to be accessible to all Korean American youth, regardless of their financial circumstances.
+If you need financial assistance, please complete the application here.
+The application deadline is March 15, 2023.

-**We will continue to monitor the New York State and Federal COVID-19 policies and update our requirements accordingly.
+We continue to monitor the New York State, Pennsylvania, and Federal COVID-19 policies and update our requirements accordingly.

 We continue to monitor new information, guidelines, and research collected and distributed by the Centers for Disease Control (CDC), State of New York Department of Health, and American Camping Association (ACA).
 Our leadership team will make every effort to ensure safe practices and up-to-date protocols for a successful camper and staff experience.

-Yes, we will have a Camp Medical Officer (CMO) who is a registered nurse or medical doctor in-residence full-time during Camp Naru – available on-site in the well-equipped health center.
+Yes, we make every effort to hire a team of registered nurses or medical doctors in-residence full-time during Camp Naru – available on-site in the well-equipped health center.

-- A Physician Signature Health Form (which can be downloaded from our website) and a clean, legible copy of your personal Health Insurance Card (front and back) are required for every camper.
+- A Physician Signature Health Form (which can be downloaded from CampMinder) and a clean, legible copy of your personal Health Insurance Card (front and back) are required for every camper.

-- Although a health screening will be completed upon arrival at camp, a physical exam by licensed medical personnel is required no earlier than 12 months prior to camp.
+- A physical exam by licensed medical personnel is required no earlier than 12 months prior to camp.

 - A certified CMO is on staff and we have a well-equipped health center that includes a dispensary and sick bay.
 Any time a camper is referred for medical attention outside camp or is restricted from normal program participation for more than 24 hours, parents will be contacted and advised.